 The HP OfficeJet 250's printing speed is bad.
 It prints black-only text documents very slowly, and color documents are slightly slower.
 Also, there's no automatic duplex printing, and we couldn't get the printer to notify us when to flip and reinsert the page.
 On the upside, it prints photos very quickly.

 The HP OfficeJet 250 has great color accuracy.
 While it isn't recommended for people who need exact color reproduction, it should be more than enough to print photos or PowerPoint slides.
+If you're looking for a similarly performing printer with better color accuracy, check out the HP DeskJet 2742e.

 It has decent photo printing quality, with only some graininess, especially in light areas.
 Colors look well defined, but very dark areas tend to have a slight blueish tint.
 While HP advertises that this printer supports borderless printing, it failed to properly align the images.